Vauxhall Movano Review 2020

 - steering wheel not adjustable in height

-Look at the above and you will see that there are more pros than cons that we could find about the Vauxhall Movano.
+Look at the above and you will see that there are more pros than cons for the Vauxhall Movano van.
 Movano's biggest struggle is the competition in the sector however we are pretty confident that the latest update has brought it up to an excellent standard and overall we think it's a decent van that is unlikely to let you down.
 If your budget allows, you can of course lease a top-shelf van but if you want to keep your costs down without too much compromise on the quality, then the Movano should prove a safe bet with its huge practicality and the safety it offers.

 Leasing Vauxhall Movano from Commercial Vehicle Contracts

 The Movano is available from CVC with a variety of finance options including business van contract hire and van finance lease, and if you want to own a vehicle at the end of the contract we also offer van hire purchase deals.
-We offer the best van hire and van lease deals with instant quotes, price match promise, and free UK delivery.
 Our dedicated team is here to help you all the way so you can drive away in your new van with confidence.